vasanthk/redux-demo/README.md

 * First we need to import 'Provider' from 'react-redux' and wrap the root component around <Provider> before rendering.
 This makes our store instance available to the components below.
 * Then we wrap the components we want to connect to Redux with the connect() function from react-redux.
 Try to only do this for top-level component or route handlers.

-Any component wrapped with the connect call with receive a 'dispatch' fucntion as a prop, and any state it needs form the global state.
+Any component wrapped with the connect call with receive a 'dispatch' function as a prop, and any state it needs from the global state.

 The only argument to connect() is a function we call a 'selector'.
 This function takes the global Redux store's state, and returns the props you need for the component.
 In the simplest case, you can just return the state given to you, but you may wish to transform it first.